 One way that RingDNA helps sales teams is by enabling reps to log call dispositions in Salesforce with one click.
 Our tool even gives reps a gentle reminder when they forget to log dispositions.
 This not only saves reps time, but ensures that reps log every call outcome.

 These call metrics are really only scratching the surface.
-For an in-depth look at the most important sales metrics that top sales teams are tracking, check out our Complete Guide to Inside Sales Analytics.
+For an in-depth look at the most important sales metrics that top sales teams are tracking.